Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two

 We use computer programs to transform the other Hamiltonians into the Weierstrass normal form.
-The rest of the proof is similar to the proof of $H_{\rm I}$. \end{proof} The agreement of singular fibers at $h=\infty$ of spectral curve fibrations and Hamiltonian fibrations is not a coincidence.
-Autonomous Liouville fibrations are genus 1 cases of the Liouville tori fibrations.
-Liouville tori are related to the Jacobian varieties of spectral curves, and taking Jacobians are isomorphism in genus 1 cases by Abel's theorem.
-It might be natural to study the Liouville tori fibration, but we have to deal with families of 2-dimensional Abelian varieties to study the autonomous 4-dimensional Painlev\'e-type equations.
-So the actual computation might be harder compared to cases of 2-dimensional Painlev\'e equations.
-On the other hand, we only need to deal with genus 2 curves to study spectral curve fibrations of 4-dimensional autonomous Painlev\'e type equations.
-Thus, spectral curve fibration is the main object of the rest of this paper.
+The rest of the proof is similar to the case of $H_{\rm I}$. \end{proof} The agreement of the singular fibers at $h=\infty$ of the spectral curve fibrations and the Liouville torus fibrations is not a coincidence.
+Liouville tori are related to the Jacobian varieties of the spectral curves, and taking the Jacobians are isomorphism in genus 1 cases by Abel's theorem.
+It might be natural to study the fibration of the Liouville tori, but we have to deal with families of 2-dimensional Abelian varieties to study the autonomous 4-dimensional Painlev\'e-type equations.
+Therefore studying the degeneration of the Liouville tori become harder compared to the cases of the 2-dimensional Painlev\'e equations.
+On the other hand, we only need to deal with genus 2 curves to study spectral curve fibrations of the 4-dimensional autonomous Painlev\'e type equations.
+Thus, studying the degeneration of spectral curves is the main object of this paper.

 Using blowing-up process, Okamoto resolved the singularities of 2-dimensional Painlev\'e differential equations and constructed the ``spaces of initial conditions''~\cite{MR614694}.
 While he deals with singularities of the systems of differential equations, we deal with spectral curves or Hamiltonians themselves for autonomous cases.